jpfuentes2/st2/README.md

 ### st2 open ###

 Opens an existing project or file/directory.
+Forwards options to the `subl` command.

     $ st2 open /path/to/code
     $ st2 open my_project
+    $ st2 open /path/to/code /path/to/more/code -add

 ### st2 project ###

 Creates a new Sublime Text 2 project where the first argument is the name and all subsequent arguments are directories included in the project.
+Afterwards, it opens a new ST2 window with the project's folders loaded.

     $ st2 project awesome_project /path/to/code /path/to/more/code